cosmos/cosmos-sdk/docs/basics/app-anatomy.md

 ## Modules

-Modules are the heart and soul of SDK applications.
+[Modules](../building-modules/intro.md) are the heart and soul of SDK applications.
 They can be considered as state-machines within the state-machine.
 When a transaction is relayed from the underlying Tendermint engine via the ABCI to the application, it is routed by [`baseapp`](../core/baseapp.md) to the appropriate module in order to be processed.
 This paradigm enables developers to easily build complex state-machines, as most of the modules they need often already exist.
 For developers, most of the work involved in building an SDK application revolves around building custom modules required by their application that do not exist yet, and integrating them with modules that do already exist into one coherent application.
 In the application directory, the standard practice is to store modules in the `x/` folder (not to be confused with the SDK's `x/` folder, which contains already-built modules).

-To learn more about modules, [click here](../building-modules/intro.md)

 ### Application Module Interface

-Modules must implement two interfaces defined in the Cosmos SDK, [`AppModuleBasic`](../building-modules/module-manager.md#appmodulebasic) and [`AppModule`](../building-modules/module-manager.md#appmodule).
+Modules must implement [interfaces](../building-modules/module-manager.md#application-module-interfaces) defined in the Cosmos SDK, [`AppModuleBasic`](../building-modules/module-manager.md#appmodulebasic) and [`AppModule`](../building-modules/module-manager.md#appmodule).
 The former implements basic non-dependant elements of the module, such as the `codec`, while the latter handles the bulk of the module methods (including methods that require references to other modules' `keeper`s).
 Both the `AppModule` and `AppModuleBasic` types are defined in a file called `./module.go`.

 `AppModule` exposes a collection of useful methods on the module that facilitates the composition of modules into a coherent application.
 These methods are are called from the `module manager`(../building-modules/module-manager.md#manager), which manages the application's collection of modules.

-To learn more about the application module interface, [click here](../building-modules/module-manager.md#application-module-interfaces).

 ### Message Types

-`Message`s are objects defined by each module that implement the [`message`](../building-modules/messages-and-queries.md#messages) interface.
+[`Message`s](../building-modules/messages-and-queries.md#messages) are objects defined by each module that implement the [`message`](../building-modules/messages-and-queries.md#messages) interface.
 Each [`transaction`](../core/transactions.md) contains one or multiple `messages`.

 When a valid block of transactions is received by the full-node, Tendermint relays each one to the application via [`DeliverTx`](https://tendermint.com/docs/app-dev/abci-spec.html#delivertx).
 Then, the application handles the transaction: